cyrusae/highlighter-public/README.md

 - Your list of codes and their respective color-coding

 ### Known and potential accessibility issues
-- **Use of colors:** `highlighter` can be manually configured with colorblind-safe colors, but does not support alternate means of showing what the code given to a text fragment is out of the box
+- **Use of colors:** `highlighter` can be manually configured with colorblind-safe colors, but does not support alternate means of showing what the code given to a text fragment is out of the box.
+(If that's a concern for you, you could--for example--add dotted/dashed/etc. borders, and configure the highlighting function to add a tooltip listing the code given to a highlight when made.)
 - **Screenreader support:** Qual coding isn't a part of my workflow I use my screenreader for right now, so `highlighter` does not have a default means of announcing coding out loud yet.
 If you're interested in implementing one, you may need to adjust your verbosity settings, because codes are stored as `<mark>` tags and may be skipped over.
 - *(potential)* I don't know how the highlighting interacts with a keyboard-only UI (if you find out or have suggestions for avoiding issues in advance, [please let me know](https://github.com/cyrusae/highlighter-public/issues))
 - *(potential)* I use `highlighter` in OSX Safari, Chrome on OSX, and Microsoft Edge on Windows 11.
 It may not perform as expected on your machine.